chichizhao/Typha_latifolia_distribution_in_East_Asia/README.md

 ## Step14: RONA (risk of non-adaptive) analysis
 #### here we use python script to calculate the RONA of the *Typha latifolia* in China
+#### before we calculate the rona value, we need prepare two files: the maf of the each natural sites, and the env date of each natural sites
+    python Step_14_rona.py

 ## Step15: gene offset analysis
+#### here we use the GF modle with 3 degree in geographic to calculate the genetic offset value
+    Rscript Step_15_gfoffset.r